hunghnguyen/MoneroSigner/README.md

     - [x] Polyseed python implementation
     - [x] Monero seed generation with camera for entropy
     - [x] Monero seed generation on dice rolls
-    - [ ] Monero seed generation by picking words: issue arrised, solving it now.
+    - [x] Monero seed generation by picking words
     - [x] Polyseed generation with camera for entropy
     - [x] Polyseed generation on dice rolls
     - [ ] ~~Polyseed generation by picking words~~ can't be done, because you can't choose words, because seeds are generate with pbkdf sha256, so only one way, we could over an alternative, or generate need seeds out of the choosen one.